top of page

 Cost:

-The cost of the course is $1,760.
-A non-refundable deposit of $1,000 is payable at time of booking, with the remaining $760 payable 2 weeks prior to the course starting.
+The cost of the course is $2000.
 Please understand when you book your course you are booking specific dates.
 If you need to change your dates for any reason up to two months before the course starting you will incur a $200 transfer fee (if I can fill your spot there will be no transfer fee required).
-If you need to change your dates for any reason after this cut off point you will incur the full cost of a deposit for the future dates (unless I can fill your spot).
+If you need to change your dates for any reason after this cut off point you will incur a $550 late swap fee (unless I can fill your spot).
 This may appear harsh, however, I have often had to run courses with only several paying customers in it and the others all late date swappers.
 This has left some courses quite empty and others super full and has taken spaces that otherwise could have been filled.
 The cost of your therapy dog jacket, venue hire and my transport costs are all considered in setting this non-refundable deposit.

 Weather: